Scotch, Reborn — An Ipoh Icon Returns

 Fish & Chips — A Triumph

-Beef Wellington — Simon’s Masterpiece
+Beef Wellington — A Masterpiece by Simon

+We first had the roasted pumpkin soup, a velvety, silken touch on the tongue infused with the earthy aroma of smoked duck.
+Ambrosia on a spoon.
+RM22.
+Prawn and Mango Salad — RM38.
 Tiger Prawns, mesclun, fresh mango, pickled kyuri, all kissed by a mellow mango dressing.
 Refreshing, bright, beautifully balanced.

 Pizzas